Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Introduction

-Here we use the scattering matrix to unify different approaches and combine the advantages of both the traditional and the recent methods, realizing label-free volumetric high-resolution imaging across a large depth of field deep inside the scattering media, with multi-isoplanatic spatiotemporal wavefront corrections on top of confocal and temporal gates while avoiding the restrictions of physical guidestars and slow SLMs.
-As illustrated in Fig.~\ref{fig1:smt}b, we measure the hyperspectral scattering matrix of the sample and use it to synthesize a spatiotemporal focus with pulse compression, refractive index mismatch correction, and wavefront correction for every isoplanatic volume.
-The focus is scanned digitally to yield a 3D image of the sample with no trade-off between the lateral resolution and the depth of field.
-We use the reconstructed image as virtual guidestars intrinsic to the sample and develop an optimization with regularization and progression strategies to find the optimal dispersion compensation and input/output wavefronts.
-This enables a depth-over-resolution ratio of 910 when imaging a resolution target at one millimeter beneath ex vivo mouse brain tissue---the highest reported in the literature (including both optical and non-optical label-free methods) to our knowledge.
-We attain diffraction-limited resolution when the signal is reduced by over ten-million-fold due to multiple scattering.
+Here, we propose an adaptive optical multi-spectral matrix approach to tackle the challenge of achieving high-resolution, label-free tomographic imaging through complex scattering media. {Relying on the sample’s full far-field linear response encapsulated in the scattering matrix, the approach, termed Scattering Matrix Tomography (SMT), serves as a unified platform for systematically exploring the rich information embedded in the scattering matrix, allowing us to perform scattering-based imaging with various gating mechanisms and apply flexible corrections.} Furthermore, {inspired by adaptive optics, we formulate the problem of imaging through complex scattering media as a numerical optimization} rather than relying on matrix correlations. {To overcome the significant challenges posed by high-dimensionality and nonconvexity due to severe sample-induced aberrations and optimization error due to overwhelming multiple scattering, we employ wavefront regularizations and coarse-to-fine progressive optimization strategy along with additional refinements that further enhance the robustness and image quality.} Together, these advancements enable our method to achieve a depth-over-resolution ratio of 910 when imaging a resolution target at one millimeter beneath {\it ex vivo} mouse brain tissue---the highest reported in the literature (including both optical and non-optical label-free methods) to our knowledge---where the signal is reduced by over ten-million-fold due to multiple scattering and is completely overwhelmed by speckles prior to the digital corrections.
 We maintain the ideal transverse and axial resolutions across a depth of field of over 70 times the Rayleigh range at depths beyond three transport mean free paths inside an opaque colloid---the deepest reported to our knowledge.
-By formulating the problems of imaging and reversing light scattering as reconstruction and optimization problems, this approach offers a versatile platform that uses wave physics and computation to reveal hidden information.
+We synthesize conventional reflection-based methods (RCM, OCT, and OCM) and the most advanced matrix-based method VRM, and found all of them to fail at these depths. {By framing the challenges of imaging through scattering media as numerical reconstruction and optimization problems, employing wavefront regularization and the progressive optimization strategy, our method builds upon the strengths of adaptive optics and the scattering matrix while providing important advancements that enable deeper, higher-resolution imaging in complex scattering environments, offering an intuitive and versatile platform that uses wave physics and computation to push the capabilities of imaging.}

-\section{Scattering matrix tomography}
+\section{Scattering Matrix Tomography}